Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it means something is completely finished or resolved.
-The phrase uses "done" and "dusted" figuratively, as dusting something off can suggest finality or completion, but it doesn’t refer to actual dusting.
+The idiom uses "done" and "dusted" figuratively, as dusting something off can suggest finality or completion, but it doesn’t refer to actual dusting.

 Origin: